LASIK Eye Surgery

 Frequently-Asked-Questions about our LASIK Eye Surgery

-For more information about our LASIK Eye Surgery at MedicalMex, please read our most frequently asked questions or fill out the FREE consultation form at the bottom of our page.
+For more information about our LASIK Eye Surgery at MedicalMex, please read our most frequently asked questions or fill out the Request More Information form at the bottom of our page.

 Patients considering LASIK to address vision problems will first have their eyes examined to determine their suitability for the procedure and to see if there is any disease or other condition present, that could negate the advisability of having the surgery.
 The doctor will use the exam to determine what kind of vision correction is needed, and how much laser ablation is required to achieve the desired result.
 A corneal topographer may be used to photograph the eye and create a detailed “map” to guide the surgeon in making the proper adjustments during the procedure.